toa-io/toa/extensions/telemetry/readme.md

     level@production: info
 ```

-Logs configuration can be overridden for specific components or namespaces.
+Logs configuration can be overridden for specific components.

 ```yaml
 # context.toa.yaml